lj1981/TECHNICAL-ANALYSIS-ACTIONS/README.md

-Technical analysis of a specific asset on the stock exchange .
+Technical analysis of a stock exchange asset.

 This project is still under construction